07799 890635

 Can members come accompanied by their own one to one Support Worker / PA?

-Yes but that person must be female as this will be a female only environment.circle of members only
+Yes but that person must be female as this will be a female only environment.

 Will the club be really women-only?